idh-cologne-machine-learning-mit-java/exercise-11/README.md

 Please add two kinds of transforms:

-1. Add a transform class to remove all pos tags *except* the verb tags (i.e., VBG, VBN, VBZ, VBP, VBD, VB, NN, NNS).
+1. Add a transform class to remove all pos tags *except* the verb and noun tags (i.e., VBG, VBN, VBZ, VBP, VBD, VB, NN, NNS).
 This can be done with `org.datavec.api.transform.transform.column.RemoveColumnsTransform` or `org.datavec.api.transform.transform.column.RemoveAllColumnsExceptForTransform`.
 2. Add a transform to scale the values of the VBG column into the range between 0 and 1.
 To this end, you'll need to use the transform class `org.datavec.api.transform.transform.doubletransform.MinMaxNormalizer.MinMaxNormalizer` and supply the minimal and maximal values from the data set as arguments.
 While the lower value is obviously 0 (zero), finding out the highest number of VBG tags in a document is tricky (in Weka, this kind of operation led a filter to being "supervised"), because we need the data set to find out about this.
 You can of course write a Python/Perl/Shell script to find this value, but within Datavec, you can use the static function `AnalyzeLocal.analyze(...)` to get this value.

 Both transforms need to be plugged into a TransformProcess.
 To create this, you'll need to have a schema for the dataset.
 You can use the class `InferredSchema` to infer the schema from the actual data set.